We are glad to introduce the EFCNI staff to you.

 Sarah Fügenschuh joined EFCNI in May 2017.

-She studied International Relations, Law and English Literary Studies in Munich and Copenhagen and holds a Magister Degree in Political Science from the LMU Munich.
-Having completed a traineeship at a PR agency she continued her studies abroad and gained a Master of Science Degree in Welfare Policies and Management from Lund University.
-She then acquired practical experience in public relations agencies and worked as a freelance journalist as well as a Social Media and PR Manager.
+She studied Political Science, Public International Law and English Literary Studies in Munich and Copenhagen and holds a Magister Degree in Political Science from the LMU Munich.
+She later continued her studies abroad and gained a Master of Science Degree in Welfare Policies and Management from Lund University in Sweden.
+Sarah acquired practical experience in corporate and public communications for welfare institutions, public relations agencies and also worked as a freelance journalist as well as a Social Media and PR Manager.
+Topics like education and healthcare have always been a focal point of both, her studies and her work.

-With her study background and her work experience within both the private and the public sector, she wants to dedicate her work at EFCNI to promoting the needs and interests of newborn infants and their families and enable these parties to participate in the political and public discourse.
+With her study background and her work experience, she wants to dedicate her skill set to promote the needs and interests of newborn and sick infants and their families and enable these parties to participate in the political and public discourse.

 Senior Communications Manager